esamattis/Projectwatch/README.markdown

 Because shells are intended for a one output only it gets very messy if you have several running applications on one shell.
-That's why Projectwatch comes with embedded webserver which provides a HTML based view for your task outputs.
-The view is updated instantly as your tasks are being run.
+That's why Projectwatch comes with embedded webserver which provides a Webapp for your task viewing task statuses outputs.
+The app view is updated instantly as your tasks are being run.
+It works currently best in Chrome since it has good support for WebSockets.

 Take a look at a screenshot [here](http://i.imgur.com/WuOad.png).

+## Error reporting

+Commands that exits with non zero exitstatus are considered failing.

+Some times tool creator has not thought through scripting use cases and we cannot detect whether the command succeeded.
+Use can provide your custom error checker regexp in projectwatch.cfg

+Example:

+    error.stdout = error [0-9]+

+Would match for "error 4" in the stdout of your command.
+You can similarly define checker for stderr.

 ## Usage